 VCS Standard: The VCS Standard lays out the rules and requirements which all projects must follow in order to be certified.

-Independent Assessment: All VCS projects are subject to desk and field audits by both qualified independent third parties and VCS staff to ensure that standards are met and methodologies are properly applied.
+Independent Auditing: All VCS projects are subject to desk and field audits by both qualified independent third parties and VCS staff to ensure that standards are met and methodologies are properly applied.

 Registry System: The VCS registry system is the central storehouse of data on all registered projects, and tracks the generation, retirement and cancellation of all VCUs.
 To register with the program, projects must show that they have met all standards and methodological requirements.